 Blood tests do not diagnose COPD or emphysema but can help to confirm or rule out if other conditions may be causing lung function issues.
 Importantly, blood tests can diagnose genetic conditions such as AATD.

-Knowing when to seek medical treatment for COPD and emphysema can be difficult, as initial symptoms may not be obvious.
-Anyone who experiences the symptoms listed above should speak to a doctor promptly.
+Knowing when to seek medical treatment for COPD and emphysema can be difficult as initial symptoms may not be obvious.
+Anyone who experiences the above symptoms should speak with a doctor promptly.